 The second tax change of interest is doubling the rate from 20% to 40%, which would raise the capital gains rate to top ordinary income levels.
 This change requires much more extrapolation from observed variation in the data.
 Especially given that the elasticity estimates we use are derived by observing responses to much smaller tax changes, a thorough exploration of such a large tax increase would involve more elaborate methods to model behavioral responses.
 Nonetheless, it is striking to see how much elasticity assumptions affect revenue estimates.
-Using an elasticity of e = -0.3, raising the tax rate to 40% would raise nearly \$950 billion over ten years.
-Figure 13 shows the sensitivity of revenue estimates to a range of elasticities from zero to one.
-Adjusting our preferred elasticity toward zero (e.g., if rate hikes are coupled with base-broadening reforms like the elimination of step-up in basis or death as a realization event) produces estimates approaching \$2 trillion.
+Using an elasticity of e = -0.3, raising the tax rate to 40% would raise nearly \$950 billion over 10 years.
+Figure 12 shows the sensitivity of revenue estimates to a range of elasticities from 0 to 1.
+Adjusting our preferred elasticity toward 0 (e.g., if rate hikes are coupled with base-broadening reforms like the elimination of step-up in basis or death as a realization event) produces estimates approaching \$2 trillion.

-Comparing this figure to the case of e = -0.7 illustrates the striking behavioral adjustments that are implied by such an elasticity.
-Simply applying e = -0.7 to the CBO's projections for realized gains implies a revenue loss of nearly \$950 billion over ten years, compared to the gains of the same magnitude implied by our estimate using e > -0.4.
+Comparing this figure to the case of e = -0.7 illustrates the striking behavioral responses implied by such an elasticity.
+Simply applying e = -0.7 to the CBO's projections for realized gains implies a revenue loss of nearly \$950 billion over 10 years, compared with the gains of the same magnitude implied by our estimate using e > -0.4.
 Furthermore, in the Auerbach (1989) model, we can relate behavioral responses to changes in the frequency of realization and the extent of deferral until death or via charitable contribution.
-In the Appendix, we find that with e = -0.7, if the effect on the capital gains tax base is driven solely by an increase in deferred realizations, the share of unrealized gains would have to rise from 50% to nearly 70%.
-If the effect is driven by an increase in turnover, then turnover would decrease from once every three years (CBO and JCT, 2016) to once every 13 years, increasing by a factor of four.
+In the appendix, we find that with e = -0.7, if the effect on the capital gains tax base is driven solely by an increase in deferred realizations, the share of unrealized gains would have to rise from 50% to nearly 70%.
+If the effect is driven by an increase